 Itinerary

-Explore some of the most remote and beautiful Arctic landscapes on the globe on this 10-day hiking, sailing, and kayaking expedition.
+Explore some of the most remote and beautiful Arctic landscapes on the globe on this 11-day hiking, sailing, and kayaking expedition.
 Sail along East Greenland’s deep fjords and steep mountains, kayak among humongous icebergs, and hike some of the most scenic trails in the world.
 Your expert guide and sailing crew will adapt the itinerary to the conditions and your desires.

 • Meet your guides at the Kulusuk Airport in Greenland and get transferred to the harbor.
-Get settled on the Byr, the 82-ft (25 m) ketch-rigged expedition charter boat you’ll be using as a home base for the week. meet the crew and bond with them over your first dinner aboard.
+Get settled on the Byr, the 82-ft (25 m) ketch-rigged expedition charter boat you’ll be using as a home base for the week.

 Get free trip brochure